richafnu/Viva/Viva/glint/setup/advanced-config-uploads.md

 ### To perform a Retroactive User Updates upload:

 > [!CAUTION]
-> - Do not perform a retroactive update while a Viva Glint survey is live.
+> - Don't perform a retroactive update while a Viva Glint survey is live.
 > - Deleted user data can't be retroactively updated.

 1. Export survey cycle data with the EXPORT_USERS_FROM_SURVEY_CYCLE Data App for the surveys that need to be updated.
 [Learn more](glint-data-apps.md).